Understanding Business Visa Categories

 Can I convert a business visa to permanent residence in Belgium?

 Yes, Belgium offers pathways to permanent residence for business visa holders who demonstrate continuous legal residence and ongoing business activity.
-Type D visa holders can typically apply for permanent residence after five years of continuous legal residence, provided they maintain their status, demonstrate sufficient financial means, and meet specific integration requirements, which often include language proficiency (Dutch, French, or German) and may vary significantly depending on the Belgian region of residence (Flanders, Wallonia, or Brussels).
+Type D visa holders can typically apply for permanent residence after five years of continuous legal residence, provided they maintain their status, demonstrate sufficient financial means, and meet specific integration requirements, which often include language proficiency in Dutch, French, or German and may vary significantly depending on the Belgian region of residence: Flanders, Wallonia, or Brussels.

 What happens if my business visa application is rejected?